 EXAMPLE: If some batteries have low electrolyte levels when a weekly watering schedule is followed, change the schedule to twice a week.

 Cleaning

 To prevent tray corrosion and the resultant problems, batteries must be cleaned and dried routinely.

 Sometimes minor spills or overflows of electrolyte occur due to overfilling.
-Instead of giving the battery a general cleaning at this time, the moisture can be removed with rags or paper towels.
-(These should be immediately disposed of.)
+Instead of giving the battery a two factors: